kevinolega/callcentertrainingtips/start.md

 Its that terrible.

-Many honest employers require that you speak in English.
+## Many honest employers require that you speak in English.

 If your English is not good then you’re not qualified.

-Dishonest employers take advantage of this.
+## Dishonest Employers Take Advantage of POORLY SKILLED EMPLOYEES.

 They will hire you cheap because you can’t go to better employers.